oat-sa/generis-auth-keyvalue/README.md

 ------------------------------

 Be sure to have a key value persistence registered that will be used for caching.
 The default persistence identifier is `authKeyValue`, but you will be able to configure which one will be used.
-Here is an example of registered redis persistence in in **config/generis/persistences.conf.php** by adding:
+Here is an example of registered redis persistence in **config/generis/persistences.conf.php**:

     'authKeyValue' => array(
         'driver' => 'phpredis',